Fueling the Fire: Briquets vs. Lump vs. Gas

 So which is better in my not so humble opinion?
 Well, after experimenting with lump in my upright ceramic cooker (because someone told me that you HAD to use lump or you could ruin the cooker), I gave up and permanently turned to Kingsford Competition all natural briquets due to their predictable, clean burn with none of the threatened repercussions to the cooker.
 In fact, since it’s basically lump that’s been pressed into a briquet, I’m able to get all of the goodness of lump along with the consistency of the briquet.
 It’s a true no brainer.

-So now that I’ve opened my grilling soul to you fine readers of Grilling.com and placed my vote for briquets, it’s time to hear from you!
-Post your opinions and votes below and be sure to check out more facts on live fire cooking sources here!
+So now that I’ve opened my grilling soul to you fine readers of Grilling.com and placed my vote for briquets, be sure to check out Chris Lilly’s video on the subject below and also be sure to check out more facts on live fire cooking sources here!

 - Clint Cantwell, Grilling.com Editor